Yohan Blake: 2019

 In January 2019, coach Glen Mills reported that he had parted ways with Blake after a disagreement.
 Blake switched to Patrick Dawson, and would continue to workout at the Racers Track Club site.
 Months later, Blake and numerous former members of Racers Track Club accused Mills of favoring Usain Bolt.
-Despite the controversy, Blake took home the national 100m title for the 4th time, and finished 2nd in the 200m.
-He also won the Birmingham Diamond League 100m en route to the 2019 World Championships in Doha.
-There, he managed to place 5th in the 100m final with a time of 9.97, but was unable to make it past the 200m semi final, placing 6th with a time of 20.37.
+Despite the controversy, Blake took home the national 100 m title for the 4th time, and finished 2nd in the 200 m.
+He also won the Birmingham Diamond League 100 m en route to the 2019 World Championships in Doha.
+There, he managed to place 5th in the 100 m final with a time of 9.97, but was unable to make it past the 200 m semi final, placing 6th with a time of 20.37.

 Following his disappointing performance at the World Championships, Blake switched coaches once again to Gregory Little.

 2021

 Yohan Blake started his season at National Stadium, Kingston.
-On 13 March 2021, Blake ran 100m in 10.29 seconds (0.0 m/s) there.
+On 13 March 2021, Blake ran 100 m in 10.29 seconds (0.0 m/s) there.
 On 24 April, he smashed his season best at 10.27 (+0.2 m/s).

 On 2 May, Blake reached sub-ten performance clocking 9.98 seconds at the National Training Centre, Clermont, USA.
 But with the wind value being 2.7 m/s, the time became illegal.

 Again on 5 June, his run of 9.97 seconds was turned down due to 2.1 m/s wind in Florida, USA.

 Then, Blake ran an impressive 9.95 (+0.1 m/s) at the American Track League on 9 July 2021.

 Tokyo Olympics

 Blake had a disappointing Summer Olympics.
-He failed to advance to the final of the 100m, placing sixth in his semifinal heat with a time of 10.14.
+He failed to advance to the final of the 100 m, placing sixth in his semifinal heat with a time of 10.14.
 He stated his leg had been bothering him.
 No Jamaican man qualified for the Olympic final, something that had not happened since the 2000 Summer Olympics.
-He and his Jamaican teammates came in fifth in the 4 x 100 m relay.
-He did not compete in the 200m.
+He and his Jamaican teammates came in fifth in the 4 × 100 m relay.
+He did not compete in the 200 m.